mkorman9/go-initramfs/README.md

 - wget
 - qemu (in order to test an image using `run.sh`)

-NOTE: Repo comes with a precompiled `Linux 5.4.72-0-lts` kernel.
-If you'd like to use a custom one - simply override `vmlinuz` file with your archive.
+NOTE: Repo comes with a precompiled `Linux 5.10.0-rc5` kernel that I've built myself.
+If you'd like to use a custom one - simply override `vmlinuz` file with your executable.

 ### Prepare directory structure